NNPDF/nnpdf/validphys2/docs/tutorial.md

 be set to point to `nnpdfcpp/data` and `--resultspath` should point to a folder containing the fits.

+This is extremely annoying and will be changed in the near future.

 Writing input cards
 --------------------